 10 for special needs/ forest schools groups

 Vary by venue and activity

 Our Youth and Schools team who deliver our outdoor education programmes use numerous techniques to assess student learning.
 These will facilitate teacher’s assessment of their students’ learning throughout their session.

 Enabling students to make predictions and reasoning using knowledge gained during sessions, research and conclude their findings during the visit

 Role play presentations to each other, teachers and/or the whole group to reiterate key facts learnt

 Individual learning and decision making

 Creating designs based on research and presenting ideas and designs in groups

 Navigating under time limits and obtaining scores during competitions

 Lee Valley Regional Park stretches 26 miles (42 kms) from Ware in Hertfordshire to the banks of the Thames in East London.
 It comprises a host of leisure facilities.
-Activities available range from ice skating through to horse riding cycling and golf as well as a visit to the popular Lee Valley Park Farms.
+Activities available range from ice skating through to horse riding cycling and golf as well as a visit to the popular Lee Valley Animal Adventure Park.